khanh173570/SWD392_CINEMA/API_CONFIG_GUIDE.md

 The project uses environment variables to configure API endpoints.
 This makes it easy to switch between different environments (development, staging, production) without changing the code.

+> **IMPORTANT**: All API endpoints MUST be defined in the `.env` file.
+No hardcoded fallbacks are allowed in the code.
+This ensures consistent behavior across all environments and prevents silent failures when environment variables are missing.

 ```
 VITE_API_BASE_URL=http://localhost:8081  # The base URL of the API server
 VITE_API_PATH=/api/v1                    # The base path for all API endpoints